 A German Studies minor can easily and effectively be combined with majors in other disciplines.
 It is especially valuable in combination with business, computer science, international studies, history, music, philosophy, or another language.

 Eight credits of coursework must be unique to the minor.
-Students pursuing this minor must complete 18 credits at the 300-level or above with a minimum grade of 2.00 in each course.
+Students pursuing this minor must complete 18 credits beyond GERM 250 Gateway to Advanced German (or equivalent) with a minimum grade of 2.00 in each course.
 For policies governing all minors, see AP.5.3.4 Minors.

 A maximum of two courses (6 credits) conducted in English can be applied to the minor.